duckietown/duckietown-manual/src/70-developer-manual/basics/development/vscode-development-on-duckiebot.md

 2) In VS Code, select this context in the Docker view (next section shows how).

-## Navigate to the target container
+## Navigate to the Target Container

 3) Open the Docker view from the Activity Bar.